d3fc/d3fc/packages/d3fc-series/README.md

 #### Decorate Pattern

-The series components implement the decorate pattern by exposing a `decorate` property which is passed the data join selection, or canvas context, used to render the component.
+The series components implement the decorate pattern by exposing a `decorate` property which is passed the data join selection, canvas context or program builder, used to render the component.
 This allows users of the component to perform additional rendering logic.

 For further details, consult the [Decorate Pattern documentation](https://d3fc.io/introduction/decorate-pattern.html).